finjosh/cpp-Utilities/README.md

 ## Var Display and Live Var

-Live vars can have key binds set to them for specific values or to incremenet them.
+Live vars can have key binds set to them for specific values or to increment them.

 Example: